Lie 2-algebras of vector fields: Background and notation

 \subsection{Localizations of bicategories}

-Suppose we are given a bicategory $\sfC$ and a class of 1-morphisms $W$ in $\sfC$.
-A localization of $\sfC$ at the class $W$ (if it exists) is a bicategory $\sfC[W\inv]$ equipped with a functor $U:\sfC \to \sfC[W\inv]$ satisfying the following universal property: for any bicategory $\sfD$ the precomposition with $U$ induces an equivalence of bicategories
+Appendix~\ref{sec:app} recalls definitions of functors, transformations and modifications in the context bicategories.
+We also recall functor bicategories. \begin{definition} Given a bicategory $\sfC$ and a class of 1-morphisms $W$ in $\sfC$ we define a {\sf localization} of $\sfC$ at the class $W$ (if it exists) to be a pair $(\sfC[W\inv], U:\sfC \to \sfC[W\inv])$ where $\sfC[W\inv]$ is a bicategory and $U:\sfC \to \sfC[W\inv]$ is a functor satisfying the following universal property: For any bicategory $\sfD$ the precomposition with $U$ induces an equivalence of bicategories